Rodney Gnat

-Rodney Gnat (born March 16, 1987) is an arena football defensive end who is currently retired.
+Rodney Gnat (born March 16, 1987) is a former arena football defensive end.
 Gnat played collegiately at Louisville.
 He is currently the head football coach at Wolfson High School (Jacksonville, FL).

 Professional career

 Iowa Barnstomers

 After not hearing his name called at the 2011 NFL draft, Gnat signed with the Iowa Barnstormers of the Arena Football League.
 Gnat returned to the Barnstormers for the 2013 season.

 Sioux Fall Storm

 In March 2014, Gnat signed with the Sioux Falls Storm of the Indoor Football League (IFL).
 He was released on March 27, 2014.

 Omaha Beef

 On April 28, 2014, Gnat was released by the Omaha Beef of the Champions Professional Indoor Football League (CPIFL).

 Green Bay Blizzard

 On April 30, 2014, Gnat signed with the Green Bay Blizzard.

 Columbus Lions

 On May 27, 2014, Gnat signed with the Columbus Lions of the Professional Indoor Football League (PIFL).

 Colorado Crush

 Gnat was released on March 10, 2016.